coecms/esm-pre-industrial/README.md

     $ payu sweep

 This command removes the `work` directory again, but leaves the `archive`.
-You can have it remove the `archive` as well by appending `--hard` to the command.

 Finally,

     $ payu run

 will submit a single run to the queue.
-It will start from the beginning (as indicated by the `start` section in the `config.yaml`) if it has not run before (or if you have run `**payu** sweep --hard`), otherwise it will continue from the end of the last run.
+It will start from the beginning (as indicated by the `start` section in the `config.yaml`) if it has not run before.

 To automatically submit several runs (and to take advantage of the `runspersub` directive), you use the `-n` option: